youjeng/tags/docs/common-git-workflows.md

 </span>
 </blockquote>

-We'll re-enact this scenario in our own forked repos.
+Let's re-enact this scenario in our own forked repos.
 Let's start by moving our local master branch to one commit behind origin/master.
-How would we do that?
+(How would we do that?)

-OK, now let's change a file (e.g., add a line to git-aliases.sh), and add/commit/push.
+Now change a file (e.g., add a line to git-aliases.sh), and add/commit/push.

 What happened?
 What now?

 A couple of options:
-1. Pull-and-merge - valid, but creates a messy graph for no good reason
+1. Pull-and-merge - valid, but creates a merge for no good reason - messy graph
 1. Reset-and-cherry-pick - makes the graph like you want it

 ```